-We advertise staff vacancies on our home page, this page, and on the jobs.govt.nz website.
+We advertise staff vacancies on this page and on a number of other sites relevant to the positions required.

 A typical job description for a Transport Accident Investigation Commission Investigator is available at right in the Document downloads box.

 Only people with the right to work in New Zealand may apply.
 For advice on obtaining a New Zealand work or residence visa visit www.immigration.govt.nz

 We're seeking a rail expert to join this highly skilled team, based in central Wellington offices.
 For this role, our ideal applicant will be degree qualified and or have a significant civil and track engineering background, or traction and rolling stock experience within the rail industry.
 In addition, you'll bring with you knowledge of wheel/rail interface; and experience in derailment analysis.

 We're keen to hear from you if you have sea going experience as a Master Mariner on a SOLAS class vessel.
 Alternatively, you might be an experienced chief officer with over five years' experience in: ship handling or pilotage activity; and/or as nautical surveyor of ICAS Classification Societies or as a Flag State Inspector; and/or safety, compliance, or risk management within the marine industry.